phanphantz/ThaiTextCare-for-Unity/README.md

 To modify your Thai font extended character glyphs to have the correct Unicode, follow these steps :
 1. Download [**FontForge**](https://fontforge.org/en-US/)
 2. Open the desired font with **FontForge** (On Windows, you can use **Open With...** from the Right-click menu and Choose **FontForge**)
-3. You will need to map the extended characters to the correct Unicode by yourself by right-clicking on the target glyph > Glyph Info... > Then edit the Unicode field to the correct value.
+3. You will need to map the extended characters to the correct Unicode by yourself by right-clicking on the target glyph **> Glyph Info...** > Then edit the **Unicode** field to the correct value.

 A Python script can also be used to automate the process.
-You can copy glyphs by their names to the target Unicode, but the challenge is that many fonts use different naming conventions for their characters
+You can copy glyphs by their names to the target Unicode, but the challenge is that many fonts use different naming conventions for their characters.

 According to [**C90 encoding**](https://github.com/SaladLab/Unity3D.ThaiFontAdjuster/blob/master/docs/UnderTheHood.md#the-c90-encoding-for-thai), Extended glyphs consist of: